This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #GetGrillingAmerica #CollectiveBias

 By now I know you definitely want to grill ribs, so here's a coupon to save you some moolah.

 What will you be grilling this summer?

 - 1 rack of Smithfield Extra Tender Back Ribs

 - 1 tsp cumin

 - 1 tsp chili powder

 - 1 tsp garlic powder

-- Remove the ribs from the grill and cut up into individual pieces.
+- Remove the ribs from the oven and finish on the grill.